Dukeofnowhere/Eyes/README.md

 # Description
 The Animated Eye's function off of the user's mouse movements via Javascript and CSS.
 # How To Run
 Open the link.
 The link will take you to a page where you will see a pair of eyes.
-Move your mouse around the page and notice how the eyes follow your
+Move your mouse around and notice how the eyes are locked on the mouse's movements.
 # Roadmap
 I would like to add more features to this page that interact with the movement and location of the mouse.
 The idea would be to have the eye's or even the page change colors depending on where the mouse is located specifically.